-The project area consists of a well pad site and access road in the Brazoria National Wildlife Refuge in Brazoria County, Texas (Figure 1).
-The well pad site is 400 feet x 400 feet, and the access road is 3800 feet long and 30 feet wide.
-The project area is in a marshy area that is flat and featureless, and the nearest bodies of water are two unnamed lakes sixty meters to the southeast and southwest.
-This tract is viewed as a medium to high probability area for the presence of a significant prehistoric site because oyster and rangia shell is often found in similar settings, and this resource was used by the local Indians in prehistoric times as a food source.
-The project area is depicted on two topographic quadrangles.
-They are Christmas Point (2995-112) and Hoskins Mound (2995-113) (Figure 2).
+The project area consists of two well pad sites and access roads in the Brazoria National Wildlife Refuge in Brazoria County, Texas (Figure 1).
+The well pad site for the Olympia Prospect is 400 feet x 400 feet, and the access road is 3813 feet long and 30 feet wide.
+The well pad site for the McKinley Prospect is 400 feet x 400 feet, and the access road is 3503 feet long and 30 feet wide.
+The project area is in a marshy area that is flat and featureless, and the nearest bodies of water are small unnamed tributaries.
+Wharton Bayou is 1200 meters to the east-northeast.
+These tracts are viewed as medium to high probability areas for the presence of significant prehistoric sites because oyster and rangia shell is often found in similar settings, and this resource was used by the local Indians in prehistoric times as a food source.
+The project area is depicted on the Hoskins Mound 7.5' topographic guadrangle (2995-113) (Figure 2).